ATHLETES ON: Best things they've eaten in the Olympic bubble

 4 of9 Olivia Smart and Adrian Diaz, of Spain, perform their routine in the ice dance competition during the figure skating at the 2022 Winter Olympics, Monday, Feb.
 14, 2022, in Beijing.
 Natacha Pisarenko/AP Show More Show Less

+5 of9 Germany's Tom Kuhnhackl (34) and China's Jieke Kailiaosi (Jake Chelios) (7) chase after the puck during a preliminary round men's hockey game at the 2022 Winter Olympics, Saturday, Feb.
+12, 2022, in Beijing.
+Matt Slocum/AP Show More Show Less 6 of9

-5 of9 Kaitlin Hawayek and Jean-Luc Baker, of the United States, perform their routine in the ice dance competition during the figure skating at the 2022 Winter Olympics, Monday, Feb.
+7 of9 Kaitlin Hawayek and Jean-Luc Baker, of the United States, perform their routine in the ice dance competition during the figure skating at the 2022 Winter Olympics, Monday, Feb.
 14, 2022, in Beijing.
-Natacha Pisarenko/AP Show More Show Less 6 of9
+Natacha Pisarenko/AP Show More Show Less

-7 of9 Germany's Tom Kuhnhackl (34) and China's Jieke Kailiaosi (Jake Chelios) (7) chase after the puck during a preliminary round men's hockey game at the 2022 Winter Olympics, Saturday, Feb.
-12, 2022, in Beijing.
-Matt Slocum/AP Show More Show Less

 8 of9 File - People eat a meal at a restaurant at the Olympic Village ahead of the 2022 Winter Olympics, Tuesday, Feb.
 1, 2022, in Beijing.
 (Wang Zhao/Pool Photo via AP, File) Wang Zhao/AP Show More Show Less